 The purpose of the Audit Privilege Act is to encourage regulated entities to conduct voluntary audits to determine compliance with environmental, occupational, health, and safety laws.
-The Audit Privilege Act provides conditional immunity from administrative or civil penalties for certain violations discovered during the audit that are voluntarily disclosed and corrected within a reasonable amount of time.
+The Audit Privilege Act provides conditional immunity from administrative or civil penalties for certain violations discovered during the audit that are voluntarily disclosed. corrected within a reasonable amount of time, and meet all conditions of the Audit Privilege Act.